Deltatheroida

 Deltatheroida is an extinct group of basal metatherians that were distantly related to modern marsupials.
 The majority of known members of the group lived in the Cretaceous; one species, Gurbanodelta kara, is known from the late Paleocene (Gashatan) of China.
 Their fossils are restricted to Central Asia and North America.
 This order can be defined as all metatherians closer to Deltatheridium than to Marsupialia.

-These mammals possessed primitive tritubercular (three-cusped) lower molars that were not tribosphenic.
-This is awkward because tribosphenic molars are commonly found in most therian mammals (there exist some exceptions such as anteaters and some whales, which have no teeth at all).

 When they were first identified in the 1920s, they were believed to be placentals and possible ancestors of the "creodonts" (a polyphyletic group of extinct carnivorous mammals from the Paleogene and Miocene), but this was later disproven.
-Nonetheless, deltatheroideans do converge on hyaenodontids, oxyaenids, carnivorans, dasyuromorphs and sparassodonts in many details of their dental anatomy, suggesting a carnivorous lifestyle.
+Nonetheless, deltatheroideans do converge on hyaenodontids, oxyaenids, carnivorans, dasyuromorphs, thylacoleonids and sparassodonts in many details of their dental anatomy, suggesting a carnivorous lifestyle.

 Taxonomy

 The following is a species list of Deltatheroida.